Alaska governor proposes dividend, oil-wealth fund plan

 “Even though there’s not a solution yet, there’s an optimism that we’re at least talking about a solution,” the Kodiak Republican said.
 Communication between Dunleavy’s office and the Legislature has improved this year, she said.

-Dunleavy was joined at a news conference Wednesday by more than 20 legislators, mostly Republicans.
+Dunleavy was joined at a news conference Wednesday by more than 20 legislators, mostly fellow Republicans.
 Many of them stood around him as he spoke, and a number spoke about the need to find resolution on the issue.

 Senate Majority Leader Shelley Hughes, a Palmer Republican, said compromise is needed.
 Legislators who dug in on their positions are “now willing to pull their heels out of the mud.
 That’s a good thing.”